nattyright/fatelore-new/content/lore/4-factions/neo-holy-empire-2024-02-16.md

 Description:
 Reinforcement magecraft has been worked into the fabric, providing protection against physical and mental harm.

+**Unless completely vaporized, the uniform can be mended while out of combat.
+A Church operator is also permitted to carry multiple changes of the uniform while on remote duty.**

 All Church operator uniforms follow a simple color scheme of black and white.
 Accents are permitted so long as they don’t occupy more than 10% of the fabric.
 All operators have the option to have their uniform tailor made to taste.
 Otherwise, the standardized version is offered.

 Functions: